Safe Learning Control with Optimality and Stability Guarantees: High-order safeguard policy design

-From Corollary \ref{c2}, {\mg the function $\mathcal{B}(x)$ corresponding to system }\eqref{e2.1.2} is bounded under the optimal control policy \eqref{e2.1.4} and the adaptive safeguarding policy \eqref{e3.2.1a}, \eqref{e3.2.1b}.
-Since $\mathcal{B}(x)$ is continuously differentiable, it follows that $\nabla_x \mathcal{B}(x)$ is bounded.
-Suppose that the state trajectories of \eqref{e2.1.2} under the adaptive safeguarding policy \eqref{e3.2.1a}, \eqref{e3.2.1b} and the optimal control policy \eqref{e2.1.4} always stay in the admissible safety risk set $\mathscr{B}:= \{x \in \mathbb{R}^n \;|\; \lVert \nabla_x \mathcal{B}(x) \rVert^2 \leq W\}$, where $W$ is a positive constant.
+{\xyr Corollary \ref{c2} shows that the adaptive safeguard policy can be used to modify an existing controller to guarantee safety.} Suppose that the state trajectories of \eqref{eq:nominal_sys} under the adaptive safeguard policy \eqref{e3.2.1a} and the optimal control policy \eqref{eq:optimal_control_policy} always stay in the admissible safety risk set $\mathscr{B}= \{x \in \mathcal{X}|~ \lVert \nabla \mathcal{B}(x) \rVert^2 \leq \bar{\mathcal{W}}\}$, where $\bar{\mathcal{W}}$ is a positive constant.
 Now we shall provide a sufficient condition to guarantee the stability of the closed-loop system.